scaife-viewer/scaife-zero/README.md

 # Scaife Zero

-This is a minimalistic project that just has the basic layout of code and the Skeleton component with sidebars.
+This is a minimalistic project that just has the basic layout of code.

-Other projects could be based on this to add text providers and widgets and other pages.
-This project has no actual reader, library browsing, text search or user accounts.
+Other projects could be based on this to add a reader, text providers, widgets and other pages.
+This project has no reader, library browsing, text search or user accounts.

 For the full Scaife Viewer running the Perseus Digital Library in production, see <https://github.com/scaife-viewer/scaife-viewer>.